radicle-dev/radicle-link/docs/spec/identities.md

-Within the "git" `protocol` context, the `path` component is interpreted as a `git` reference (ref), and MUST thus conform to the refname rules as described in [git-check-ref-format], as if no arguments where given.
+Within the "git" `protocol` context, the `path` component is interpreted as a `git` reference (ref), and MUST thus conform to the refname rules as described in [git-check-ref-format], as if no arguments were given.
 The prefix "refs/" MAY be omitted, but not the refs category (i.e. "heads/master" is permitted, but "master" is not).
 Valid ref categories are:

     * heads